Virakal/Jira-Enhancements/README.md

 "Show in Folder" and leave this window open.

 Next, you must open the extensions list in Chrome.
-You may do this by clicking the menu button (&equiv;) and choosing Settings.
+You may do this by clicking the menu button (≡) and choosing Settings.
 From this page you can then choose "Extensions" from the left-hand menu.

-Alternatively, you can click [this link][chrome-extensions] to open the page directly.
+Alternatively, you can paste the URL `chrome://extensions/` into a new tab.

 You must now drag and drop the file from the folder window you opened earlier into Chrome's extensions window.
 This should open the extension install dialogue.
 Once